michvdh/annefluencer/README.md

-Site is hosted at Netlify.
+Site is hosted at Netlify: annefluencer.netlify.app/
-annefluencer.netlify.app/

 Currently having problems since Smart and PLDT ISPs are blocking netlify.app domains.
 Still coordinating with Tech Support from ISPs.